Terms & Conditions of Sale

-(ii) automatically upon the occurrence of any of the events specified in sub-clause (4) below ("the Events")
+(ii) automatically upon the occurrence of any of the events specified in sub- clause (d) below (“the Events”)

 (d) The Events are:-

-(ii) if the Buyer becomes insolvent or bankrupt or appears to be unable to pay a debt or to have no reasonable prospect of paying a debt (within the meaning of Section 268 of the Insolvency Act 1986); or, being a Company, appears unable to pay its debts (within the meaning of Section 123 of that Act);
+(ii) if the Buyer becomes insolvent or bankrupt or appears to be unable to pay a debt or to have no reasonable prospect of paying a debt; or, being a Company, appears unable to pay its debts;

 (iii) if there is presented a petition for the winding up of the Buyer or for the appointment of an Administrator of its undertakings or

-(f) Upon suspension and revocation of determination of the Buyer's power of sale and use under this Condition the Buyer shall place all the retained Goods in its possession or under its control at the Company's disposal and shall be deemed irrevocably to authorise the Company to enter upon any of the Buyer's premises, with or without vehicles, for the purpose of removing such Goods.
+(f) Upon suspension and revocation of determination of the Buyer’s power of sale and use under this condition the Buyer shall place all the retained Goods in its possession or under its control at the Company’s disposal and shall be deemed Irrevocably to authorise the Company to enter upon any of the Buyer’s premises, with our without vehicles, for the purpose of removing such Goods.

-(g) The repossession of retained Goods by the Company in accordance with this Condition shall be without prejudice to all or any of the Company's other rights against the Buyer under the contract.
+(g) The repossession of retained Goods by the Company in accordance with this clause shall be without prejudice to all or any of the Company’s other rights against the Buyer under the Contract.

 (a) Subject to satisfactory trade, bankers and other requisite references, and where no other terms of payment have been specifically agreed in writing, the Company’s terms are that a cash payment be made in full by the end of the month following the month on invoice, namely net monthly account.
 The Company is entitled to invoice the Buyer for the Goods at any time following delivery as defined in sub-clauses 3(c) and 3(h) herein.

-(b) unless specifically agreed in writing payment for export orders shall be irrevocable letter of credit confirmed by a London Clearing Bank and issued under the inciters then in force.
+(b) Unless specifically agreed in writing payment for export orders shall be irrevocable letter of credit confirmed by a bank acceptable to the Company and issued under the inciters then in force.

 (c) No discount or allowance will be made unless specifically stated by the Company in writing.
-Interest will be charged on all sums due under or by way of damages for breach of the contract at the rate of 5% per annum above the base rate of Barclays Bank PLC from time to time in force and shall be calculated and accrue on a day to day basis from the date on which payment fell due until payment (whether made before or after judgement has been obtained by the Company against the Buyer).
+Interest will be charged on all sums due under or by way of damages for breach of the Contract at the rate of 5% per annum above the base rate of the Company’s principal bankers from time to time in force and shall be calculated and accrue on a day to day basis from the date on which payment fell due until payment (whether made before or after judgment has been obtained by the Company against the Buyer).